Nyck de Vries: AlphaTauri (2023)

+Other racing

 IndyCar Series

 De Vries took part in an IndyCar test with Meyer Shank Racing at Sebring International Raceway on 6 December 2021, alongside his Formula E teammate Stoffel Vandoorne, who tested for Arrow McLaren SP, Callum Ilott and Jack Aitken.
 Four-time Indianapolis 500 winner Helio Castroneves helped familiarize De Vries with the Dallara DW12.
 He set the fastest times in the test amongst the four drivers.

+Super Formula

+In 2024, De Vries would take part in two of the final three rounds in Motegi and Fuji Speedway, thus making his Super Formula debut with Team Impul.